symfoni/symfoni-monorepo/packages/hardhat-react/README.md

 ## Paths React

-HardhatContext.tsx (the React component) will be written to this path.
+SymfoniContext.tsx (the React component) will be written to this path.

 ```json
 {